AlexanderBertrandLab/DASF_toolbox/Matlab_code/prob_GEVD/README.md

 `gevd_select_sol.m:`  Resolve the uniqueness ambiguity of the GEVD problem, i.e., invariance of the problem to the sign of the columns of `X`.

-`run_gevd.m:` Script to run the DSFO algorithm to solve the GEVD problem in a randomly generated network.
+`run_gevd.m:` Script to run the DASF algorithm to solve the GEVD problem in a randomly generated network.

 `GEVD_script.mlx:` Matlab live script example.